-We will adopt a pragmatic conclusion: as long as we are not interested in kinking points of the crack path, both criterion give the same result.
+We will adopt a pragmatic conclusion: as long as we are not interested in the process of discontinuous point of the crack path, both criterion give the same result.

-1.2 Tearing thin plates
+1.1.3 Tearing thin plates

 We can think of a crack in a thin plate as a fracture front propagating in a 3-dimensional object, whose thickness t happens to be smaller than the other lengthscales (typical size L).
-But traditional approach to thin plates mechanics takes advantage of the small parameter t/Lto reduce elasticity in the direction of the thickness, and obtain 2dimensional description.
-In this point of view, the crack tip becomes a point and the crack path is a 2-dimensional curve.
+But traditional approach to thin plates mechanics takes advantage of the small parameter t/L to reduce the elasticity in the direction of the thickness, and obtain 2dimensional description.
+In this point of view, the crack tip becomes a point and the crack path is a curve.

-1.2.1 Stress intensity factors in thin plates
+Stress intensity factors in thin plates

-A possible approach for the description of a crack singularity in a thin elastic plate is to define the equivalent of the stress intensify factors for linear thin plate elasticity equations.
-Williams found the singular solutions for Kirchhoff plate equations (Audoly and Pomeau 2010; Love 1944; Timoshenko and Woinowski-Krieger 1959) around the crack tip (Bui 1978; Williams 1961; Zehnder and Viz 2005).
-In addition to the usual in-plane modes K_I and K{II} , there are two other modes, k_1 and k_2 which correspond to a symmetric bending mode and antisymmetric twisting-transverse shearing mode.3 The energy release rate for propagation (again in the direction of the crack) is Zehnder and Viz (2005)
+A possible approach for the description of a crack singularity in a thin elastic plate is to define the equivalent of modes I, II, III for linear thin plate elasticity.
+Williams found the singular solutions valid around the crack tip [29, 22, 30] for Kirchhoff plate equations [9, 7, 6].
+In addition to the usual in-plane modes $K_I$ and $K{II}$ , there are two other modes, $k_1$ and $k_2$ which correspond to a symmetric bending mode and antisymmetric twisting-transverse shearing mode.
+The energy release rate for propagation (again in the direction of the crack) is [30]